TIO-IKIM/MLiM22-website/introduction/git.md

 ## Reverting changes

-If you made a mistake, there are several methods to undo your changes depending on the git stage the undesired changes are.
+If you made a mistake, there are several methods to undo your changes depending on the git stage the undesired changes are in.

 ### Undo staged local changes